7 Reasons You Should Use A VPN When Traveling

 All of this happens in the blink of an eye.
 So from the perspective of any snooping eyes on your network connection, your data is encrypted and wholly obfuscated as it travels between you and your final location on the internet.

 Many companies sell VPNs; some are even free.
 Some companies allow free trials, so you can test out a VPN service before shelling out any cash.
-You’ll find a list of some popular providers at the end of this article.
+You’ll find a list of popular providers at this article’s end.

 Essential Reasons You Should Use A VPN When Traveling

-There are many reasons why you should use a VPN for all of your internet traffic, especially when you choose to use “free” or “public” Wi-Fi access.
+You should use a VPN for all your internet traffic for many reasons, especially when you choose to use “free” or “public” Wi-Fi access.
 When you travel, the temptation to connect to public Wi-Fi in locations like parks, airports, and cafes increases dramatically!

 We recently returned from a week in Switzerland and two weeks on a cruise out of Southampton to Spain and France.
 During those three weeks, my husband and I were online every day.